William W. Bosworth: Architectural career

 Upon his return to the United States in 1900, Bosworth worked for the firm Carrère and Hastings, which had recently won the competition for the design of the New York Public Library, their most significant and best-known project.
 In 1906, Bosworth was called in to design a garden for the prominent philanthropist, the New Yorker Valentine Everit Macy, who lived at Scarborough-on-Hudson.
 This led to Bosworth's acquaintance with Frank Vanderlip (1864–1937), president of the City Bank of New York, and former assistant Secretary of the Treasury under President William McKinley.
-Bosworth designed for Vanderlip a gate for his family estate north of Tarrytown, New York.
+Bosworth designed a gate for Vanderlip's family estate north of Tarrytown, New York.
 He also designed a schoolhouse not far from Vanderlip's estate, the Scarborough School, still extant.
 At about the same time, Vanderlip was appointed to the board of Letchworth Village, an institution for epileptics and the mentally ill founded in 1907.
 Vanderlip called in Bosworth to lay out the village with its various schools and residences.
 It is located across the Hudson from Scarborough on a hill not far from the current town of West Haverstraw.
-For the Rockefellers he designed the gardens and main facade of Kykuit, transforming a barren treeless site overlooking the Hudson into a lush and spectacular Beaux-Arts garden.
+For the Rockefellers, he designed the gardens and main facade of Kykuit, transforming a barren, treeless site overlooking the Hudson into a lush and spectacular Beaux-Arts garden.

 In 1912, Theodore Newton Vail (1845–1920) gave Bosworth his largest and most visible commission yet: the corporate headquarters of AT&T Corporation, located on a prestigious site in downtown New York City at 195 Broadway, just a few blocks from Wall Street.
 It was a modern steel structure clad top to bottom in a Greek-styled exterior, the three-story-high Ionic columns of Vermont granite forming eight registers over a Doric base.
 In 1913, Bosworth received the commission to design the new campus of the Massachusetts Institute of Technology in Cambridge, MIT having outgrown its old buildings near Copley Square in Boston.
 The plan featured a large paved court (now called Killian Court) that is now, however, planted with grass and trees, at the head of which was a domed structure modeled on the Pantheon in Rome in the manner of the Altes Museum in Berlin.
-At the time it was the largest non-governmental building in the US.
+At the time, it was the largest non-governmental building in the US.